-The right adhesive depends on numerous factors:
+Choosing a suitable adhesive depends on many factors:

-- the purpose of the gasket (permanent seal vs. temporary seal)
+- The purpose of the gasket (permanent seal vs. temporary seal)

-- the composition of the material it’s bonding to (natural rubber? foam? steel?)
+- The composition of the material it’s bonding to (natural rubber? foam? steel?)

 What is Gasket Tape?

-Different variations of gasket tape exist, with the most common being double-sided tape, VHB (very high bonding) tape, and adhesive transfer tape.
-Be sure to determine which type of gasket tape will be the most ideal for your project before rolling ahead with production.
+Different variations of gasket tape exist, the most common being double-sided tape, VHB (very high bonding) tape, and adhesive transfer tape.
+You’ll want to determine which type of gasket tape will be ideal for your project before rolling ahead with production.

 Cutting and shaping the gasket material and then putting the gasket adhesive on afterward could lead to irregularities and an uneven application of the sealant, which could then cause a domino effect of issues — or outright catastrophes — further down the line.